 A recent Deloitte Insights article on corporate learning discussed the upheaval taking place.
 From massive open online courses to YouTube and everything in between, employees can choose to boost their career skills with the click of a mouse, even taking online, graduate-level classes from leading universities at a fraction of the in-person cost.
 "The ongoing commoditization of content can be highly disruptive to corporate L&D departments," wrote the Deloitte authors, who based their writing on the 2017 Global Human Capital Trends survey and who shared a clear takeaway.
 Corporate L&D departments "face a stark choice: Harness this trend to their company's benefit or risk watching their learning programs become obsolete."

-Future of learning and development outside the org walls
+Social media for learning and development outside the organization's walls

 "It's such an awesome way of democratizing information," Gayane Margaryan, digital marketing manager for the conservation organization African Wildlife Foundation, said of Twitter.
 Margaryan loves how Twitter chats allow her to directly communicate with innovative executives, including search engine optimization guru Rand Fishkin, co-founder of Moz, which creates marketing analytics software for SEO.

 "He has 'Whiteboard Fridays' where he does a video update and shares information," said Margaryan, who appreciates how social media gives her an immediate path to insight from such renowned leaders as Fishkin.
-"It's almost better than going to a conference," she said.
+"It's almost better than going to a conference."

-Similarly, learning through YouTube has become so effective for Joshua Feinberg, co-founder and vice president of SP Home Run, a consulting firm in West Palm Beach, Fla., that he now attends industry conferences usually only when he is giving a talk.
+Similarly, learning through YouTube has become so effective for Joshua Feinberg, CMO at Vic.ai and co-founder and advisor at SP Home Run, a consulting firm in West Palm Beach, Fla., that he now attends industry conferences usually only when he is giving a talk.

 Every morning, while he works out on an elliptical machine for 30 minutes, Feinberg places his smartphone within sight and watches YouTube for a wide variety of topics, including content management systems, e-commerce platforms, startups and product management.
 Through the video sharing site, Feinberg said he often learns more about topics that help his firm and clients than he would "sitting in a hotel ballroom."